mescheidegger/gptdictations/README.md

+## Third-Party Dependencies
+This project uses third-party libraries and external APIs (e.g., OpenAI).
+Their respective licenses and terms of service apply.
+This project is licensed under MIT, but usage of third-party services must comply with their own terms.

 This project is a proof of concept for a Speech to Text synthesizer leveraging the new openAI Realtime API for audio capture.

 User workflow: